Bonavista Living | P.O. Box 1509 | Bonavista, Newfoundland Canada | A0C 1B0 | Tel: 1.709.468.1848 | Fax: 1.709.468. 7860

 Located at the end of Little Joe’s Lane, the Leonard Mouland house is situated within the historic Bonavista neighbourhood of Russelltown.
 This neighbourhood was likely a permanently settled section of Bonavista by the mid 1700’s.
 Russelltown is now known for its quaint narrow laneways and varying examples of Newfoundland vernacular architecture.
 Many of the homes in the area can be dated from the 1840’s to 1940’s.

 Leonard Mouland sold tailored made suits.
-For many years he worked for Mutual Traders Company and James Ryan
+For many years he worked for Mutual Traders Company and James Ryan Ltd. in

-Civic Address: 9 Lawrence Lane
+Civic Address: 9 Lawrence Lane - view property map

 Front and side facades before restoration, 2014.

-Ltd. in Bonavista.
+Bonavista.
 In later years he became a travelling salesmen selling suits door to door.
 Leonard had one son, Reginald Myles, from his first marriage to Minnie Power (1917-1939).
 He also had six other children with his second wife Jesse Cuff (1918 - 1981).
 They were Barbara Loretta, Alvin Victor, Randolph Lenard, Clarice Christine, Terrance James and David Lawrence.

 Leonard started construction on the family home in 1941.
 The home was fully completed before he married his second wife Jesse on March 4, 1942.
 Most of the lumber used to build the home came from Morley's Siding, a small lumber community located on the Bonavista Peninsula.
 However some of the materials such as the wooden support beams appear to be much older then 1942 and it is possible that they were recycled from an older home.
 Using materials from older dismantled homes was a common practice at that time.